justinpak13/PPP-Analysis-Project/README.md

 Next we need to set the aiflow user and create the logs, plugins, and scripts folders, I have already created the dags folder

 <code>mkdir -p ./logs ./plugins ./scripts</code>

 <code>echo -e "AIRFLOW_UID=$(id -u)" > .env</code>

+These commands may not work correctly in windows, so you will have to create them manually

 * The dags directory is where you will be storing the airflow pipelines
 * The logs directory stores the log information between the scheduler and the workers
 * The plugins folder stores any custom function that are used within your dags